apple/foundationdb/design/LoadBalancing/LoadBalancing.md

     H2 --Failed-->H4
 ```

-Note that "Wait for alternatives" will only timeout if the alternatives are not always fresh, i.e. this only happens when accessing storage servers.
+Note that "Wait for alternatives" will only timeout if the alternatives are always not fresh, i.e. this only happens when accessing storage servers.
+LB will throw `all_alternatives_failed` when timeout in this case.

 #### Requests